 Put Down Your Phone

 The news is particularly anxiety-inducing at the moment and scrolling through various newsfeeds can sometimes be overwhelming and bad for your mental health.
-Try spending less time on your phone and instead focus on doing all the things I suggest above.
+Try spending less time on your phone and instead focus on your own self care.